dolphin-emu/hwtests/Readme.md

 ## Usage:

 To build all tests, call `./build.sh` from the root directory.
+(Set the MAKEFLAGS environment variable to build in parallel.)

 Tests are run by sending their ELFs one-by-one over the network to a Wii running the Homebrew Channel.
 To do this, call `make run_$NAMEOFTEST` from the build directory.